GramGra07/WHS-FTC-Code_Training_Module/coding.md

 Int is used for a constant value like your team number, a certain value to multiple etc.

-Double is used for your motors, this is the best method because it supports all numbers so you can use it for storing gamepad inputs.
+Double is used for your motors, this is the best method because it supports all numbers so you can use it for storing game-pad inputs.

 Float is most commonly used to store color values

 Strings are used to store common strings or text values like a status of initialization

 - When to use public vs. private variables?
-    - You generally want to always use public unless it is something that you don't want to share with other opmodes, like a runtime.
+    - You generally want to always use public unless it is something that you don't want to share with other opModes, like a runtime.

 ### TeleOp <a name="tele"></a>
 Here is the [FTC BasicOpMode (21-22)][lop] it uses 2 motors.